 As we know, life’s too short for all work and no play.

-Finally, Your Turn on How to Stress Less and Relax
+Finally, Your Turn How to Stop The Stress and Relax

 I’d love to know how you are doing in your small business today.
-How long did it take adjusting your business to be more comfortable?
+How long did it take to adjust your business to be more comfortable?
 What tip has made the best impact on you for your business?

 Do you feel more laid back as time goes on to run your small business?
 Let’s discuss this in the comment section below.